rails/rails/guides/source/active_job_basics.md

   queue_as :default

   before_enqueue do |job|
-    # do somthing with the job instance
+    # do something with the job instance
   end

   around_perform do |job, block|